seanpmaxwell/jet-validator/README.md

   [
     'paramName',
-    '(optional) type or validator function (default is string)', '(optional) property on "express.Request" to extract the value from (default is body') ]
+    '(optional) type or validator function (default is string)', '(optional) property on "express.Request" to extract the value from (default is .body') ]
 ```